 Cherry MX2A Black vs Blue vs Brown vs Red – Welke MX2A Switch past bij jou?

-2. Technical Specifications per Switch
+2. Technical specs per switch

 Cherry MX2A Black

-• Type: Linear (no tactile bump, no click)
+• Type: Linear (no bump, no click)

 • Actuation: approx. 60 cN